Courier-Package-Manager/Courier/README.md

 that is nor needed or relevant right now but will be introduced if there is good reason for doing so.
 Contributions are always encouraged and appreciated.

+As this project is using TDD it is advisable to create test cases at the same time as developing any feature or fixing any bug.
+This is only recommended, and I'll still be accepting any PR's that pass tests, but it's preferred that they have coverage in the PR as well.

 ## Coverage
 ![coverage-sunburst](https://codecov.io/gh/JoshuaDRose/Courier/branch/stable/graphs/sunburst.svg?token=EX3AAYPPUQ)
 ![coverage-grid](https://codecov.io/gh/JoshuaDRose/Courier/branch/stable/graphs/tree.svg?token=EX3AAYPPUQ)